-The programme explores languages teaching and learning by combining theory and practice in innovative, inspiring and effective ways.
+The Languages PGCE explores languages teaching and learning by combining theory and practice in innovative, inspiring and effective ways.
 This helps students develop a critical awareness and strong classroom skills to enable them to become a principled professional and educational thinker.

 Full-time: 1 year;